pramnora/python/courses/pirple/README.md

 I joined...
 http://www.pirple.com
-...where I paid approximatly £40.00 to do 14 x courses with 'lifetime access'/plus, certificates.
+...where I paid approximatly £40.00 to do 14 x courses...each with 'lifetime access'/plus, certificates.

 The first course I decided to do is called...
 - Python Is Easy